 - 1. Protect heritage and the Yarra River corridor. - 2.
 Recognise the value of Yarra's Aboriginal cultural heritage. - 3.
 Foster and promote Yarra's arts, culture, history, diversity and vitality. - 4.
 Represent the community's views and needs, through strategic advocacy to State and Federal Governments, as well as local services and organisations. - 5.
 Engage and strengthen connections with diverse groups in our community. - 6.
 Support Yarra's business community and celebrate and promote sustainable, innovative and creative business. - 7.
-Advocate to businesses, landowners and State Government to ensure Yarra's commercial and retail businesses are provided in accessible buildings. - 8.
-Strengthen relationships with key community partners such as Australian Catholic University, St Vincent's Hospital, Epworth Hospital and others. - Advocacy for increased social and affordable housing in Yarra, including a minimum of 5% of apartments designed to be wheelchair accessible and comply with DDA standards.
+Strengthen relationships with key community partners such as Australian Catholic University, St Vincent's Hospital, Epworth Hospital and others. - 8.
+Advocacy for increased social and affordable housing in Yarra.

-• Condition of Council owned heritage building assets.

-- Increased participation in arts and cultural activities in Yarra. - Numbers attending events and activities for cultural and ethnically diverse communities at Yarra Libraries. - Sustained or increased space, both Council and privately owned, available for creative practice. - Number of new MOUs established with key community partners.
+- Condition of Council owned heritage building assets. - Increased participation in arts and cultural activities in Yarra from 2012-13 baseline. - Numbers attending events and activities for cultural and ethnically diverse communities at Yarra Libraries. - Sustained or increased space, both Council and privately owned, available for creative practice. - Four new MOUs established with key community partners.

-- a) Complete the Heritage Gaps assessments and seek improved planning controls to protect Yarra's heritage buildings. - b) Advocate to State Government for improved controls and active inclusion in the Yarra River Corridor project. - c) Investigate feasibility of refurbishment of Soldiers and Sailors Memorial Hall (Hoddle Street) to return it to active community service. - d) Establish City of Yarra Room to Create Charitable Fund. - e) Design and open GTV 9 Community Centre. - f) Prepare new economic development and tourism strategies that reflects and celebrates Yarra's uniqueness. - g) Establish MOU framework with community partners. - h) Increase participation of Culturally and Linguistically Diverse communities as well as people living with disabilities, in consultations.
+- a) Complete the Heritage Gaps assessments and seek improved planning controls to protect Yarra's heritage buildings. - b) Advocate to State Government for improved controls and active inclusion in the Yarra River Corridor project. - c) Investigate feasibility of refurbishment of Soldiers and Sailors Memorial Hall (Hoddle Street) to return it to active community service. - d) Establish City of Yarra Room to Create Charitable Fund. - e) Design and open GTV 9 Community Centre. - f) Prepare new economic development and tourism strategies that reflects and celebrates Yarra's uniqueness. - g) Establish MOU framework with community partners. - h) Increase participation of Culturally and Linguistically Diverse communities in consultations.